IBM-Cloud/docs/pricing/account_faq.md

 ## How many organizations can I use in a Standard account?
 {: #howmanyorgs}

-Since the Standard account is not meant for advanced use cases, it is limited to one account.
+Because the Standard account is not meant for advanced use cases, it is limited to one account.
 If you need more than one organization, you can upgrade to a billable account and pay only for what you use above the free allowances.
 For more information, see [Signing up for a billable account](/docs/pricing/billable.html#billable).

 ## Does a Standard account ever expire?
 {: #neverexpires}